Scottish nationalism: Ultranationalism and paramilitary groups

 The Scottish National Liberation Army, a paramilitary group also known as the Tartan Terrorists was formed by Adam Busby after the 1979 Scottish devolution referendum.
 The SNLA claimed responsibility for many letter bomb deliveries to public figures such as Margaret Thatcher and Diana, Princess of Wales, along with a string of arson attacks during the 1980s, including a firebomb attack at the Conservative party headquarters located in Glasgow, in addition to larger scale attacks at targets such as the British Ministry of Defence Headquarters and a British Airways office in London.
 Activity from the group continued sporadically until 2012, when the group announced a ceasefire in order to make space for democratic debates in the lead-up to the 2014 independence referendum.

-Siol nan Gaidheal, an ultranationalist group was founded by Tom Moore in 1978 which bases membership of the nation on blood descent or heredity, often articulated in terms of common blood or kinship such as the traditional Scottish clan system rather than on political, or civil membership.
+Siol nan Gaidheal, an ultranationalist nationalist group was founded by Tom Moore in 1978 which bases membership of the nation on blood descent or heredity, often articulated in terms of common blood or kinship such as the traditional Scottish clan system rather than on political, or civil membership.

-Arm nan Gaidheal was a short lived paramilitary wing of SNG, which was responsible for various petrol bomb attacks in the early 1980s after a failed referendum on Scottish devolution.
+Arm nan Gaidheal was a short lived paramilitary formed by former members of SnG, which was responsible for various petrol bomb attacks in the early 1980s after a failed referendum on Scottish devolution.
 Currently, Siol nan Gaidheal is remains a banned group in Scotland under the Scottish National Party.

-Frederick Boothby led and created the Army of the Provisional Government, otherwise known as the Tartan Army, who were responsible for a series of bombings in 1975 and a failed attempted bank robbery where Boothby was apprehended.
+Frederick Boothby led and created the Army of the Provisional Government, who were responsible for a series of bombings in 1975 and a failed attempted bank robbery where Boothby was apprehended.